cscorley/dissertation/chapters/3_method/0_intro.md

 subject system.
 We do not try to adjust parameters between the different systems to attempt to find a better, or best, solution; rather, we leave them the same to reduce confounding variables.
-We do realize that this may lead to topic models that may not be best-suited for feature location on a particular subject system.
-However, this constraint gives us confidence that the measurements collected are fair and that the results are not influenced by selective parameter tweaking.
-Again, our goal is to show the performance of the changeset-based FLT against snapshot-based FLT under the same conditions.
+We do realize that this may lead to topic models that may not be best-suited for each task on a particular subject system.
+This constraint gives us confidence that the measurements collected are fair and that the results are not influenced by selective parameter tweaking.
+Again, our goal is to show the performance of the changeset-based topic model against snapshot-based topic model under the same conditions.
+We do, however, adjust parameters during configuration sweeps for RP3 and those are noted where appropriate.

 Gensim's LDA implementation is based on an online LDA by @Hoffman-etal_2010 and uses variational inference instead of a collapsed Gibbs sampler.
 Unlike Gibbs sampling, in order to ensure that the model converges for each document, we set the model to take $1000$ iterations over a document during the inference step, and as many passes over the corpus as needed until there is little improvement in the evidence lower bound.
-That is, we allow the model to behave as a batch, or offline, model.
-We set the following LDA parameters for all systems: $500$ topics, a symmetric $\alpha=1/K$, and a symmetric $\eta=1/K$.
-These are default values for $\alpha$ and $\eta$ in Gensim, and have been found to work well for the FLT task [@Biggers-etal_2014].
+That is, we allow the model to behave as a batch, or offline, model where possible.
+We set the following LDA parameters for all
+systems: $500$ topics, a symmetric $\alpha=1/K$, and a symmetric $\eta=1/K$.
+These are default values for $\alpha$ and $\eta$ in Gensim, and have been found to work well for the FLT task [@Biggers-etal_2015].
+Again, we adjust all three of these parameters for RP3.

-For the historical simulation, since we must use online training, we found it beneficial to consider two new parameters for online LDA: $\kappa$ and
+For historical simulation (RP1 and RP2), since we must use online training, we found it beneficial to consider two new parameters for online LDA: $\kappa$ and
 $\tau_0$.
 As noted in @Hoffman-etal_2010, it is beneficial to adjust $\kappa$ and $\tau_0$ to higher values for smaller mini-batches, e.g. a single changeset.
 These two parameters control how much influence a new mini-batch